 2019 Autumn / Winter Season

-We so still offer fully funded artist's residencies on irregular occasions.
-We advertise them here and in our Newsletter, and we are always happy to talk to artists about future possibilities and projects.
+We do still offer fully funded artist's residencies on irregular occasions.
+We advertise them here and in our newsletter, and we are always happy to hear from artists about future projects.

 Lastly, we can help facilitate uncurated and self-programmed residencies are at a sister farm, Low Parkamoor, an off-grid house which can be hired for artists or groups to pursue a course of activity without too much critical input from Grizedale Arts.
 The deadline for this is ongoing, please have a look here for more about this special place.